By Alex Bigale, PTA

 Direct Inguinal Hernia

 This occurs when a defect in the abdominal wall builds over time due to muscle weakness.
 Any activity that causes increased intra-abdominal pressure can lead to the formation of a hernia.

 *Indirect hernias are the cause of most hernias in smaller children, but adult males typically fall into the category of direct inguinal hernias.*

 Signs and Symptoms of An Inguinal Hernia

 - Bulging on the side of the pubic bone becomes more prominent with prolonged standing.

 - Pain or burning in the region can intensify with bending, lifting, or straining.

 - For men, possible pain/swelling of the testes if the hernia protruded through the scrotum.

 - A heavy or weak feeling in the inguinal (lower abdominal region)

-- Protrusion of the hernia with crying, couching or straining when having a bowel movement.
+- Protrusion of the hernia with crying, coughing or straining when having a bowel movement.

 - Prolonged standing can cause protrusion in older children.

 When Can An Inguinal Hernia Become Dangerous?

-An inguinal hernia itself is not a life-threatening condition but can become dangerous if the contents of the hernia are not returned back into the abdomen.
+An inguinal hernia itself is not a life-threatening condition, but can become dangerous if the contents of the hernia are not put back into the abdomen.
 If part of the intestine becomes trapped in the abdominal wall or scrotum, incarceration of the intestine/fat occurs.
 If the hernia is incarcerated for a prolonged period of time, the blood flow to that portion of the small intestine can become blocked and cause that section of the intestine to die.
 This strangulation of the hernia/intestine is life-threatening and requires immediate medical care.